 Must possess a diploma from a high school accredited by an accrediting agency recognized by the Alabama State Board of Education or possess a General Education Development (GED) certificate.
 NOTE: A passing GPA from an S.A.C.S. accredited college or university may substitute for the S.A.C.S. accredited high school diploma or GED certificate requirement.
 This does not include internet colleges or trade school coursework.

-Must meet requirements of physical exam and the Fire Department's weight requirements.
+Must meet requirements of physical exam and MFR's weight requirements.

 Must be of good moral character and have no record of convictions of a misdemeanor or felony involving violence, force, or moral turpitude.

 Must have a valid driver's license or the ability to obtain a valid Alabama Driver's License prior to employment.